zocoi/expo/docs/versions/unversioned/distribution/building-standalone-apps.md

 **Note:** this guide recommends leaving the P12's password blank, but a P12 password is required to upload your own certificate to Expo's service.
 Please enter a password when prompted.
-We'll ask you similar questions about your choice regarding Push Notifications service key.
+We'll ask you similar questions about your choice regarding your Push Notifications service key (P8 file).
 Remember that Push Notifications service keys can be reused across different Expo apps as well.

 > **Note:** The Expo build service supports both normal App Store distribution as well as enterprise